wtzqasdf/WebFormPostMapping/README.md

-# WebFormPostMapping
+# WebFormPostMapping-Sample
-WebForm post data mapping for ASP.NET
+The WebForm post data mapping for ASP.NET.
+This is example for study.